American Forts: East

 Fort Pemberton (Park)

-Located one mile east on the Tallahatchie River was CSA Fort Ann, Fort Moore, and Fort Texas.
-Located on the west (south) bank of the Tallahatchie River about one-quarter mile above the confluence of the Tallahatchie and Yalobusha Rivers was CSA Lower Fort.
-CSA Middle Fort was located one-half mile above Lower Fort on the same side of the river.
+Located one mile east on the Tallahatchie River were CSA Fort Ann, Fort Moore, and Fort Texas (no remains).
+Located on the west (south) bank of the Tallahatchie River about one-quarter mile above the confluence of the Tallahatchie and Yalobusha Rivers was CSA Lower Fort (trace remains).
+CSA Middle Fort was located one-half mile above Lower Fort on the same side of the river (no remains).
 Located on the east bank of the Yazoo River just below the confluence of the Tallahatchie and Yalobusha Rivers are the earthwork remains of CSA Fort Leflore.

 Fort Loring

 A CSA fort on the west bank of the Yazoo River, downriver from Fort Pemberton, established on the grounds of the "Cureton" plantation.
+No remains.
 The estate was renamed "Fort Loring" after the war.
+The state park was closed in 2005 and sold at auction.

 (1862), Grenada